 Proponents of the Palestinian cause have tried to inflate the position of Jerusalem and the Temple Mount in Islam, and thereby paint Israel’s sovereignty in this city as an affront to their religion.

-But, a couple years ago, renowned Egyptian scholar and novelist Youssef Ziedan acknowledged in a series of television interviews that Jerusalem holds no religious significance for Muslims.
+But a couple years ago, renowned Egyptian scholar and novelist Youssef Ziedan acknowledged in a series of television interviews that Jerusalem holds no particular religious significance for Muslims.

 Today, it is common to hear that Jerusalem is Islam’s third holiest city, being the location of the “Al Aqsa Mosque” referred to the in the Koran.

 “The Al-Aqsa Mosque [in Jerusalem] did not exist back then, and the city was not called Al-Quds.
 It was called Aelia, and it had no mosques.”

 He is far from being alone in that position.

 In fact, a growing number of Saudis on social media have taken to using a hashtag that translates as “Riyadh is More Important Than Jerusalem.”

 It is a deliberate downplaying of the importance of Jerusalem from both religious and nationalist viewpoints, and it coincides with the oil-rich kingdom’s warming relations with Israel.

 Saudis have grown increasingly frustrated with what they see as Palestinian intransigence and treachery.